GrammaTech/j8-tests/Readme.md

   * general info such as purpose (e.g. "this is a mail server application")
   * size in MB/LOC as appropriate
   * source where it was obtained, ideally with a link
-  * rationale for inclusion in test suite (e.g. particulars on use of J8 features)
+  * rationale for inclusion in test suite (e.g. particulars on use of Java 8 features)
   * any other relevant info such as entrypoint classes for tools that require them

 * When adding a new IR/test family
   * a high-level description of the IR, what information it contains and why it was chosen
-  * one high-level paragraph describing the test family associated with this IR.
-Don't add information that is redundant wrt comments in the code, but give an overview of what we test
+  * one high-level paragraph describing the test family associated with this IR
   * a lower-level specification of the IR with examples if appropriate
-  * any info that the user would find relevant when writing an adapter (note this is NOT the place to document how to write an adapter, here just put any features unique to that specific IR that may help someone writing an adapter, such as "don't forget to print full method names including package information").
+  * any info about to the IR that the user would find relevant when writing an adapter
-  * any technical info relevant to a user writing new tests using this IR, e.g. libraries/APIs that may be useful in processing the IR
+  * any info relevant to a user writing new tests using this IR, e.g. libraries/APIs that may be useful in processing the IR
   * any ideas for future tests using this IR

 * When adding a new test
-  * Basic description (e.g. "check for presence of specific edges in the call graph")
+  * basic description (e.g. "check for presence of specific edges in the call graph")
-  * Motivation (features/analyses the test is addressing)
+  * motivation for test (features/analyses the test is addressing)
-  * Relevant info on provided ground truth, including how it was generated and why it was chosen (process and motivation)
+  * info on provided ground truth, including how it was generated and why it was chosen (process and motivation)

-Give information on how to extend the test family